Peru-Brazil Bilateral Trade Analysis 2023

 Export Strengths

-Peru's exports to Brazil total $1.73 billion, with competitive advantages in key sectors.
+Peru's exports to Brazil total $1.73 billion, with competitive advantages in copper: refined, unwrought, cathodes and sections of cathodes, representing $361.43M or20.9% of bilateral exports.

 Import Dependencies